Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/about.md

 <a href="https://www.diabetes.org.uk/" target="_blank">
   <img width="auto" height="auto" border="0" align="center"  src="/my-project/img/Diabetesuk/pngarea.com_rutgers-logo-png-8467605.png" title="Diabetes UK"/>
-</a>               Why Not take visit [UK Wide Cycle Ride - Diabetes.uk](https://cycle.diabetes.org.uk/) or  [Swim22 - Diabetes.uk](https://swim22.diabetes.org.uk/)   for your Diabetes Needs!
+</a>               Why Not take visit [UK Wide Cycle Ride - Diabetes.uk](https://cycle.diabetes.org.uk/) or  [Swim22 - Diabetes.uk](https://swim22.diabetes.org.uk/) or [One million steps - Diabetes.uk](https://step.diabetes.org.uk/)  for your Diabetes Needs!

 I'm in no means a GP or Endo or specialists and all the information on this site is for my own personal use and ways to try to improve the control of Diabetes please always refer to your GP on medical decisions you make.